RFerrari7/Marketing-Analytics/README.md

 * **Sentiment Analysis**: it's a method used to analyze the sentiment expressed by the cusotmers, usually through reviews and feedbacks, in order to understand how the customer base of a company perceives a product/service.

+## Repository structure

+This repository contains the following files: